github/details-dialog-element/README.md

 A modal dialog opened with a &lt;details&gt; button.

-## DEPRECIATED WARNING
+## DEPRECATION WARNING

-This web component has been depreciated.
+This web component has been deprecated.
 There are a number of accessibility concerns with this approach and so we no longer recommend using this component.

 ### Accessibility and Usability Concerns